 What makes for a successful employee onboarding software?
 Is it a slick interface that makes everything look shiny, clean and simple?
 It will help people feel better about using it, but it’s not always the most important part.
 Is it that it’s saving you money?
 That’s great, but if you still don’t have a good onboarding process after using cheap software, you’re not really saving money.

-When looking for a new employee onboarding software or system, be careful about falling for flashy designs and low prices.
+When looking for a new onboarding software or an employee onboarding system, be careful about falling for flashy designs and low prices.
 Instead, focus on these four essential traits, and you won’t go wrong.

 1. A More Formal Introduction

 Some companies like to make the work environment relaxing.
 Smaller companies, especially.
 They’ll plop a new hire down, have some fun chats about what it’s going to be like to work for them, introduce them to the team, and have them fill out forms.
 That’s fine in some cases, but most candidates, even if they want to work in a loose environment, want new hire onboarding to be a process, not a single meeting.
 In fact, 52% of new hires want to receive organized, relevant and well-timed content as part of their onboarding process, likely making it the biggest area talent acquisition can improve on.